firephp/firephp-for-browser-devtools/README.md

 **Status: DEV - Commands will currently not run for you!**

-    rm -Rf dist/        # Optional to verify build nvm use 10
+    rm -Rf dist/        # Optional to verify build nvm use 14
     npm install
-    npm run build       # Append '--ignore-dirty' if you removed 'dist/' git diff            # Optional to verify build
+    npm run build
+    git diff            # Optional to verify build
         # Only the `version` property in `dist/firephp.build/manifest.json` should have changed.

-*Load Addon* from `dist/firephp.build/` into Firefox or Chrome.
+*Load Addon* from `dist/firephp.build/` into Firefox, Chrome or Brave.

 ### Notes for build reviewers